ingegno/RetroGames/README.md

 ![Tetris](https://github.com/ingegno/RetroGames/raw/master/docs/RetroGameTetris.jpg "Tetris")

 ## Snake
 EN: In Snake you are a snake that needs to eat strawberries.
 Try to survive as long as possible.
-Use the joystick to move around.
+Use the joystick to move around or the A and B button to go left or right.

 NL: In Snake ben je een slang die aarbeien moet eten.
 Probeer zo lang mogelijk te overleven.
-Gebruik de joystick om te bewegen.
+Gebruik de joystick om te bewegen, of de A en B knop om links of rechts af te slaan.

 ![Snake](https://github.com/ingegno/RetroGames/raw/master/docs/RetroGameSnake.jpg "Snake")